spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 template <> struct Fibo<1> { static const long value = 1; };
 template <> struct Fibo<0> { static const long value = 0; };
 {% endhighlight %}
-The primary template defines the recusion formular and two template-specializations for I=0 and I=1 introduce break conditions.
-A static constant value is defined for the template Fibo, to access the resulting value of the fibonacci calculations.
+The primary template defines the recursion formula and two template-specializations for I=0 and I=1 introduce break conditions.
+A static constant value is defined for the template Fibo, to access the resulting value of the Fibonacci calculations.
-Thus, the Nth fibonacci number can be read by `Fibo<N>::value`.
+Thus, the Nth Fibonacci number can be read by `Fibo<N>::value`.

 The same can be written using concepts-lite technique (in C++17, [Technical specification](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf), [Tutorial](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3701.pdf)) by formulating the recursion formula using a requires clause: